How to Write a Eulogy. Three Tips for Creating a Heartfelt Tribute

 Some questions to ask yourself:

-- How did you know the deceased and become close?
+How did you know the persona and become close?

-- What did you love and admire most about the deceased?
+What did you love and admire most about them?

 Start by giving a brief introduction of who you are and what your relationship was to the deceased.
 Share personal stories and anecdotes about your loved one, along with anything that will help celebrate and honor their life, such as: